microsoftarchive/BatchAI/recipes/TensorFlow/TensorFlow-GPU/Readme.md

 ## Details

 - For demonstration purposes, official convolutional.py will be deployed at Azure File Share;
-- Standard output of the job and the model will be stored on Azure File Share;
+- Standard output of the job will be stored on Azure File Share;

 ## Instructions to Run Recipe